Ideal Supply has come a long way since its humble beginnings in the 1920s.

 By the 1970s Ideal Supply had developed a successful Automotive Division, as well as an Electrical Division.
 Machine Shops located in some of the branches were busy rebuilding engines and repairing radiators.
 The Automotive Division sales force was calling on garages, dealerships, body shops and construction fleets, while the Electrical Division sales staff targeted electrical contractors and local public utilities.
 Meanwhile, John MacDonald also discovered that a sizable portion of business was coming from local industries, so an Industrial Division was formed to capitalize on that market segment.

-Today, Ideal Supply is an award-winning, third-generation, family-run business.
+Today, Ideal Supply is an award-winning, nationally recognized business..
 It has grown to become one of the largest privately-owned wholesale distributors of automotive, electrical, and industrial products and services in the country.
 It has 30 branch locations in Southwestern Ontario, 450 employees and a 75,000-square-foot head office distribution centre, still in its hometown of Listowel.
-It became ISO 9001:2008 Certified in 1996 and for seven consecutive years has earned the highly-coveted designation as one of ‘Canada’s Best Managed Companies’.
+It became ISO 9001:2008 Certified in 1996 and for nine consecutive years earned the highly-coveted designation as one of ‘Canada’s Best Managed Companies’.
 Its award-winning machine shops and strategic partnerships with more than 1,500 suppliers have positioned the company to provide the kinds of products, services and training programs its 10,000-plus customers depend on.

 Forming strategic alliances with two powerful organizations proved to be significant turning points along the way.
 In 1996, Ideal Supply joined forces with UAP/NAPA, now called NAPA Auto Parts.
 As both the leading and the largest aftermarket parts company in North America, NAPA enabled Ideal to offer its installer, fleet and body shop customers the best replacement parts and shop supplies available, as well as access to its exceptional marketing programs.
 As for the electrical and industrial sides of the business, Ideal joined Affiliated Distributors (AD) in 1992, the biggest network of independent distributors in North America.
 This gave Ideal Supply and its customers access to AD’s immense buying power, as well as opportunities to share business ideas with the best distributors on the continent.